danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-22-how-to-customize-the-macos-menu-bar-in-swiftui.md

 }
 ```

-We can finally (well..not really) add a `@FocusedValue` property to our app, and use that value to trigger a reply action from our command menu:
+We can then (well, not really) add a `@FocusedValue` property to the app and use it to trigger a reply action from our command menu:

 ```swift
 @main